huggingface/transformers/docs/source/en/models.md

 <Youtube id="MWCSGj9jEAo"/>

-The [`~PreTrainedModel.from_pretrained`] method is supercharged with Accelerate's [Big Model Inference](https://hf.co/docs/accelerate/usage_guides/big_modeling).
+The [`~PreTrainedModel.from_pretrained`] method is supercharged by Accelerate's [Big Model Inference](https://hf.co/docs/accelerate/usage_guides/big_modeling) feature.

 Big Model Inference creates a *model skeleton* on PyTorch's [meta](https://pytorch.org/docs/main/meta.html) device.
 The meta device doesn't store any real data, only the metadata.

 Randomly initialized weights are only created when the pretrained weights are loaded to avoid maintaining two copies of the model in memory at the same time.
-The maximum memory-usage is only the size of the model.
+The maximum memory usage is only the size of the model.

 > [!TIP]
-> Learn more about device placement in [Designing a device map](https://hf.co/docs/accelerate/v0.33.0/en/concept_guides/big_model_inference#designing-a-device-map) section.
+> Learn more about device placement in [Designing a device map](https://hf.co/docs/accelerate/v0.33.0/en/concept_guides/big_model_inference#designing-a-device-map).

 Big Model Inference's second feature relates to how weights are loaded and dispatched in the model skeleton.
 Model weights are dispatched across all available devices, starting with the fastest device (usually the GPU) and then offloading any remaining weights to slower devices (CPU and hard drive).

-Both features combine reduced memory-usage and faster loading times for big pretrained models.
+Both features combined reduces memory usage and loading times for big pretrained models.

 Set the [device_map](https://github.com/huggingface/transformers/blob/026a173a64372e9602a16523b8fae9de4b0ff428/src/transformers/modeling_utils.py#L3061) parameter to `"auto"` to enable Big Model Inference.
 This also sets the [low_cpu_mem_usage](https://github.com/huggingface/transformers/blob/026a173a64372e9602a16523b8fae9de4b0ff428/src/transformers/modeling_utils.py#L3028) parameter to `True`.